About High School Dual Enrollment

 CCAC's University Academy is ideal for high schoolers who are preparing to pursue a degree.
 The program provides a two-year pathway to complete the college courses that are foundational for most degree programs, enabling students to transfer smoothly to a wide range of colleges and universities.

-This program allows high schoolers in Allegheny County to study one of three professional tracks: Accounting, Business or Computer Information Technology.
-Students may take just a few classes, or complete an entire college certificate.
+This program enables high schoolers in Allegheny County to study one of three professional tracks: Accounting, Business or Computer Information Technology.
+Students may take just a few classes—or complete an entire college certificate.
 These certificates provide an excellent foundation for students to either continue their education or join the workforce directly.

-The BNY Mellon Early College Program is completely free to eligible students in Allegheny County!
-All tuition, fees and books are funded by a generous grant from the BNY Mellon Foundation of Southwestern Pennsylvania.
+The BNY Early College program is completely free to eligible students in Allegheny County!
+All tuition, fees and books are funded by a generous grant from the BNY Foundation of Southwestern Pennsylvania.

 Enrollment Steps

 This is the application process for standard Dual Enrollment.
-To learn more about applying to the University Academy or BNY Mellon Early College Program, please visit their webpages.
+To learn more about applying to the University Academy or BNY Early College program, please visit their webpages.

 Complete Your Admissions Application